Wang Liang (footballer, born 1989)

-Wang Liang (王亮 (Wáng Liàng)) is a Chinese professional footballer who currently plays as a full-back or winger for Dalian Zhixing.
+Wang Liang (王亮 (Wáng Liàng)) is a Chinese former professional footballer who played as a full-back or winger.

 Club career

-Wang Liang started his career with Dalian Shide F.C. and was loaned out to their youth team called Dalian Shide Siwu FC who were allowed to take part in Singapore's 2008 S.League.
+Wang Liang started his career with Dalian Shide and was loaned out to their youth team called Dalian Shide Siwu FC who were allowed to take part in Singapore's 2008 S.League.
 Upon his return to Dalian Shide at the beginning of the 2009 Chinese Super League Wang Liang would make his debut for the team in the club's first game of the season as a late substitute on March 22, 2009, in a 4–1 defeat to Tianjin Teda.
 After the game he would then become a squad player for the next several seasons until half-way through the 2012 Chinese league season he would go on loan third-tier club Beijing Yitong Kuche until the end of the season.

 On 28 February 2018, Wang transferred to Chinese Super League side Dalian Yifang.

 After lost one match in Dalian Yifang, Wang was found in Dalian famous bath center "高深会馆", and leave really bad influence to fans and club.
 People gave him a nickname: “澡亮”.
 Next day, Wang was put on the bench and never get opportunity to play until the end of the season.

 On 28 February 2019, Wang was loaned to League Two side Dalian Chanjoy for the 2019 season.